mendix/docs/content/howto/mobile/setting-up-google-firebase-cloud-messaging-server.md

 To prevent the degraded reliability of push notifications delivery, you should migrate existing GCM projects to FCM and upgrade credentials if needed.

-#### 3.1.1 Sign in to the Developers Console
+#### 3.1.1 Sign in to the Developer's Console

-Open the [Firebase developers console](https://console.firebase.google.com/) and sign in with your Google ID.
+Open the [Firebase developer's console](https://console.firebase.google.com/) and sign in with your Google ID.

 #### 3.1.2 Importing the Project